What Diseases Can You Get From Not Brushing Your Teeth?

 1. From Gingivitis to Tooth Loss: How Gum Disease Progresses

-Gingivitis is often the first sign of trouble, marked by red, swollen gums that bleed when you brush or floss.
+Gingivitis is the earliest stage of gum disease, where red, swollen gums may bleed when you brush or floss.

-If left untreated, gingivitis can evolve into periodontitis, a severe infection that damages the soft tissue and destroys the bone that supports your teeth.
+If gingivitis is ignored, it can worsen into periodontitis, a serious infection that affects the tissues and bone supporting your teeth.

 2. More Than Just a Smile: How Oral Health Impacts Your Body